WANNABY/wanna-virtual-fitting-room-samples/README.md

 window.addEventListener('message', event => {
   if (event.origin === vfrOrigin /* the origin of WANNA VFR, for example https://demo.ar.wanna.fashion */) {
     const eventName = event.data.name
+    if (eventName === 'MODEL_SET') {
       const data = event.data.data
       const model = data.modelId
-    // use the model identifier, for example to find the link to the product page }
+      // use the model identifier, for example to find the link to the product page
+    }
+  }
 })
 ```